stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-Not as it says in the show notes "platinum" but "plutanium". __[Tim chuckles]__ Plutanium is apparently a subject rarer and more dangerous than gold--
+Not as it says in the show notes "platinum" but "plutanium". __[Tim wheezes]__ Plutanium is apparently a subject rarer and more dangerous than gold--

 #### TIM